 Quick Travel Tips for Japan

 - Currency: The Japanese Yen(¥) is the currency of Japan.
-Most places in Japan do not accept credit card and it’s always advisable to have cash on you.
+Many places in Japan do not accept credit cards, and it’s always advisable to have cash on you.

 - Visa: Most visitors can enter Japan visa-free for 90 days – check with your embassy.